Peter Pan's Neverland Nightmare: Writing

 When looking into the original source material, the main things Chambers thought about were Peter Pan, Tinker Bell and the Lost Boys.
-As he found the premise of Peter Pan taking children to Neverland disturbing enough, he decided to take the story into a more serious, grounded direction.
+As he found the premise of Peter Pan climbing into bedrooms and taking children to Neverland quite creepy, he decided to take the story into a darker, more serious, grounded direction.
+Chambers admitted the original script was more "crazy" and "wacky", though he eventually decided against it as he felt he would have made a "very weird film".
 Inspiration from other films included French Cinema, High Tension, The Black Phone and Hounds of Love.
-As an actor in addition to being a producer, Chambers aimed to make his version of the Peter Pan characters three-dimensional and avoid character stereotypes such as "the drunk, the bitch, the slut".
-When developing the character of Timmy Carter/Tinker Bell, Chambers wondered why Pan wouldn't have murdered her by the events of the film.
+As an actor in addition to being a producer, Chambers aimed for a character-driven story with Peter Pan's Neverland Nightmare, avoiding certain character stereotypes such as "the drunk, the bitch, the slut".
+Wendy Darling was written as a more realistic, flawed character, having a strained relationship with her mother due to her wishing to move to London with her boyfriend in spite of her mother's wish for her to attend university.
+Among the additions Chambers also wanted were more contained locations and fewer death scenes to make the film easier to shoot.
+Timmy Carter/Tinker Bell was originally planned to be a "heavily obese" recovering drug addict, yet the idea was scrapped.
+When developing the character, Chambers wondered why Pan would keep her around instead of murdering her.
 He came up with the premise of Tinker Bell being a trans woman who was abducted by Peter as a child and, as Peter could not send her to Neverland due to her identifying as a girl, manipulated into becoming his partner.
 As a person from the LGBT community himself, Chambers added in a scene where Michael Darling and his best friend Joey hold hands, implying a potential romance among them.
 After the film was completed, studio executives requested the scene's removal, yet Chambers chose to leave it in.

+Another reason for the film's dark tone was to make Peter Pan a truly malicious character.
+"I need you to feel a certain way about Peter Pan," Chambers explained.
+"By the time we get to Poohniverse, because I need you to just not like him, I need you to be against him from the get-go.
+Because when he goes into the arena with, for example, Pooh, I need you to look at Pooh like he's not all too bad."